 You can reach me via email: email@example.com

 I grew up in Troy, Michigan, and went to school at Michigan State University, where I studied economics and co-founded a literary magazine called Oats.
 Between 2002 and 2012, I worked at the Poynter Institute, Current TV, and Twitter, and at all those places, my job had something to do with figuring out the future of media.
-Since 2012, I’ve been a full-time fiction writer.
+Since 2012, fiction has paid my bills, which, trust me: I don’t take the rarity of that for granted.

-With my partner Kathryn Tomajan, I make California extra virgin olive oil available via subscription.
+With my partner Kathryn Tomajan, I make California extra virgin olive oil, available by subscription or by the tin.
 Every shipment includes a zine that I write, design, and print!

 I am an enthusiast-level programmer, and I’ve recently been experimenting with machine learning.
 The audiobook for my second novel is, I believe, the world’s first to include sound generated by a neural network.
 You can follow the vapor trail of my programming explorations on my GitHub profile.